 HOW TO MAKE COWBOY STEAKS

-When it comes to cooking your Cowboy Steaks, nothing beats an open flame, and these hunky, gorgeous steaks deserve nothing but the best.
+When it comes to cooking this particular cut of beef, nothing beats an open flame, and these hunky, gorgeous steaks deserve nothing but the best.

 - Set out the ribeyes at room temperature 30 minutes before grilling.